jimporter/bfg9000/doc/user/reference.md

 ### info(*message*, [*show_stack*]) { #info }

-Log an informational message with the value *message*.
+Log an informational message with the specified arguments separated by spaces (as with `print()`).
 If *show_stack* is true, show the stack trace where the message was logged from.

 ### InstallRoot